fbpx

 Spot ceiling led light

 Most canless lights have built-in LED lights.
 This means that when they quit working, you have to replace the whole fixture.
-However, unlike light bulbs, LEDs don't burn out.
+Unlike light bulbs, LEDs don’t burn out.

-When installing a canless light, there isn't an installation standard.
-This means that each one might have its own special way to install it.
-However, they tend to take less time and are easier to install than can lights.
+There isn’t an installation standard for canless lights, so each one might have its own special way to install it.
+They tend to take less time and are easier to install than can lights.

 What Is The Most Common Size For Recessed Lights?